Taking Care of Eye Wrinkles and Those Frustrating Fine Lines

 - CosMedix OptiCrystals – A serum that is delicate enough for sensitive eye tissue and packed with antioxidants, such as Spin Trap, that repair and protect damaged skin.
 Alpha Lipoic Acid binds moisture and plumps the skin to reveal a more youthful-looking eye area.

 - Osmosis MD Refresh – This powerful eye serum contains ingredients, such as niacinamide and hyaluronic acid to plump, firm and reduce the appearance of dark circles by increasing cellular respiration and reducing inflammation.
-Refresh also is available in a slightly thicker medium for evening use: Osmosis MD Refresh PM.
+Refresh also is available in a slightly thicker medium for evening use: Osmosis MD Illuminate.

 - CosMedix Elite Eye Doctor – A rich antioxidant eye serum that contains AGP complex, this helps to smooth and firm the delicate eye area without irritation, whilst reducing inflammation in the area.
 It is also the only eye cream containing Vitamin A. We do suggest though, that you use one of the other eye creams, such as CosMedix Opti-Crystals before using this one, just to prepare your eyes.

 Final note: These eye creams are pretty serious and some people find they make their eyes what I term “sweaty and tired feeling”.
 It tends to be people who wear glasses.
 If this is you, back off a little and use your product every 2nd or 3rd night and try to use less product – just a tiny titchy bit.
 Applying it only at night also helps.
-CosMedix Eye Genius and Aspect Dr Eye Lift do not seem to create this problem for people.
+Aspect Dr Eye Lift does not seem to create this problem for people.

 Don’t forget your daily sunblock.
 It would be great if eye creams contained one, however they don’t and so you need to add one and wear sunglasses.